 8. Gerbera Daisy Basket

 Bright and colorful, this big basket of gerbera daisies will make everyday feel like a celebration.
-Pack them in using different sizes and colors to create interest, and accent the arrangement with hydrangea leaves and wispy stems.
+Etsy shop Two Inspire You packed them in using different sizes and colors to create interest, and accent the arrangement with hydrangea leaves and wispy stems.
 A rustic basket holds everything together and keeps it from being too formal.

 9. Mixed Summer Flowers Basket

 This feels like a bouquet for a summer wedding on the farm – simply beautiful.
 Peach and yellow daisies and blue hydrangea form the bones of this design.
-Fill it out with trailing greenery, smaller flowers in different shades of blue, and tiny yellow flowers.
-It’s dramatic without being over the top.
+Filled out with trailing greenery, smaller flowers in different shades of blue, and tiny yellow flowers, it’s dramatic without being over the top.

 10. Rope and Starfish Wreath

 Sometimes the simplest things have the most impact, like this rope and starfish wreath.
 Just two elements make the perfect summer statement: welcome to the coast.
-Attach jute rope to a wreath form and glue on a few starfish.
-That’s all it takes to achieve this charming wreath.
+Visit Finding Silver Pennies for details on creating this charming wreath.

 11. Hydrangea Swag